Level/community/README.md

 ### Where can I follow progress?

 Most if not all activity happens on GitHub.
 See our [project board](https://github.com/orgs/Level/projects/3) to find out what we're working on.
-Any timelines there are just a rough indication of priority; we cannot guarantee that feature X or Y will actually be released on the given dates.
+Any timelines there are just a rough indication of priority.
+We cannot guarantee that feature X or Y will actually be released on the given dates.

 Subscribe to individual repositories to follow their progress.
 All releases are accompanied by a changelog and a GitHub Release, which gives you the option to only [subscribe to new releases](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository).